 The Dorian Mode

 Remember how we praised the modes for their ability to communicate nuanced emotion?
 The Dorian mode is a fantastic example of this – it’s not all doom-and-gloom simply because it’s minor.
-The major sixth interval lends this mode a “brightness” that separates it from sounding the same as a natural minor scale – in fact, if we compare D Dorian to a D natural minor scale, we’ll see that the only difference is that raised sixth degree in the Dorian mode:
+The major sixth interval lends this mode a “brightness” that separates it from sounding the same as a natural minor scale – in fact, if we compare D Dorian to a D natural minor scale, we’ll see that the only difference is that raised sixth scale degree in the Dorian mode:

+Only one of the intervals is different when comparing the two scales.
 Just one of many incredible examples in which a single note changes the whole mood of a sequence!

 The Dorian mode is often described as melancholy yet optimistic, and is therefore well-suited for its natural habitats: jazz, blues, and this classic Chris Isaak tune about bittersweet, unrequited love.
-Pay attention to how that raised sixth degree “bright spot” gives a hopeful feeling to an otherwise sad song:
+Pay attention to how that raised sixth scale degree “bright spot” gives a hopeful feeling to an otherwise sad song:

 The Phrygian Mode